-The Geological Surveys Branch (GSB) of the Department of Energy and Resource Developmen oversees the Government’s Metallic Mineral Resources Program.
+The Geological Surveys Branch (GSB) of the Department of Natural Resources and Energy Development oversees the government’s Metallic Mineral Resources Program.
 The program’s key objective is to promote metallic mineral exploration in New Brunswick.
 Specific aims are to:

 - investigate metallic mineral occurrences in New Brunswick, their host rocks, and their environments of formation to determine geological factors controlling mineralization;